Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - - In the 'opts' tab for buttons, configure the values sent back for on / off states

 #### Media Bin configuration
-- Inspect the Media Bin plugin
+1. Inspect the Media Bin plugin
-- From the 'Triggers' tab, clear the existing keyboard shortcuts from the template
+2. From the 'Triggers' tab, clear the existing keyboard shortcuts from the template
-- Use the 'Detect' option to create new assignments for a MIDI or OSC controller
+3. Use the 'Detect' option to create new assignments for a MIDI or OSC controller
-- In the 'Control' tab, assign a MIDI or OSC slider to the 'trigger by float' option to demonstrate clip selection from a single input control
+4. In the 'Control' tab, assign a MIDI or OSC slider to the 'trigger by float' option to demonstrate clip selection from a single input control
-- In the 'Options' tab, enable the Preload Media option to speed up triggering
+5. In the 'Options' tab, enable the Preload Media option to speed up triggering
-- If using a MIDI or OSC controller that supports bi-directional communication, demonstrate using 'echo' mode in the media bin from the 'Sending' tab
+6. If using a MIDI or OSC controller that supports bi-directional communication, demonstrate using 'echo' mode in the media bin from the 'Sending' tab

-5. Control Surface plugin basics
+#### Control Surface plugin basics
-- From the Workspace Inspector > Plugins, create a new Control Surface plugin
+1. From the Workspace Inspector > Plugins, create a new Control Surface plugin
-- Using the sub-inspector for the Control Surface, add a button, slider and color picker to the interface
+2. Using the sub-inspector for the Control Surface, add a button, slider and color picker to the interface
-- Right+click on the threshold slider for Duotone and set it to use the slider from the control surface
+3. Right+click on the threshold slider for Duotone and set it to use the slider from the control surface
-- Also demonstrate control+drag from the slider in Control Surface to the threshold slider (or another slider) for fast assignments
+4. Also demonstrate control+drag from the slider in Control Surface to the threshold slider (or another slider) for fast assignments
-- Control+drag from the color wheel in Control Surface to the color swatch in the brightColor (below the 'sample' button) to create a quick assignment
+5. Control+drag from the color wheel in Control Surface to the color swatch in the brightColor (below the 'sample' button) to create a quick assignment
-- In the Duotone FX, click on the color swatch for brightColor to demonstrate it can be inspected like other UI items
+6. In the Duotone FX, click on the color swatch for brightColor to demonstrate it can be inspected like other UI items
-- Control+drag from the color wheel in Control Surface to the on/off button for the Duotone FX to create a quick assignment
+7. Control+drag from the toggle button in Control Surface to the on/off button for the Duotone FX to create a quick assignment
 - What are the differences between toggle and momentary buttons in the Control Surface?
 - - Note that the on/off button follows the state of the CS button
 - - Inspect the button in the Control Surface
 - - Using the UI Inspector, change the button from a toggle to a momentary button
 - - Recreate the connection by control+drag to the on/off button for Duotone
 - - Note that the on/off button toggles between states when the CS button is pressed
-- Note that the Control Surface includes many other options that will be covered later, including the ability to customize the layout
+8. Note that the Control Surface includes many other options that will be covered later, including the ability to customize the layout
-- Web browser access to Control Surface plugins
+9. Web browser access to Control Surface plugins
-- - Open the VDMX preferences and go to the OSC section > OSCQuery
+- Open the VDMX preferences and go to the OSC section > OSCQuery
-- - Click the link to open the HTML page; your default browser should open to a link like "http://10.0.1.14:2346/index.html?HTML"
+- Click the link to open the HTML page; your default browser should open to a link like "http://10.0.1.14:2346/index.html?HTML"
-- - Use the UI items in the web browser and note that they change VDMX
+- Use the UI items in the web browser and note that they change VDMX
-- - Adjust UI items in the VDMX control surface and observe that they change in the browser
+- Adjust UI items in the VDMX control surface and observe that they change in the browser
-- - Optional: Have students open the link on their smart phones, tablets, or desktop computers and let them remote control the output.
+- Optional: Have students open the link on their smart phones, tablets, or desktop computers and let them remote control the output.
 Another suggestion is to have a tablet or smart phone already loaded with this page to pass around.

 ### Exercises